nilswloka/nilswloka.github.io/_posts/spring/2008-06-11-live-from-springone-2008-keynote.md

-As the keynote progresses, Rod's stressing that one of the most important freebies you get when using Spring is the ability to secure your application by means of [[http://static.springframework.org/spring-security/site/index.html][Spring Security]] (formerly Acegi Security).
+As the keynote progresses, Rod's stressing that one of the most important freebies you get when using Spring is the ability to secure your application by means of [Spring Security](http://static.springframework.org/spring-security/site/index.html) (formerly Acegi Security).
 As we all happen to know by now, every time you used Acegi, [a fairy died](http://netzooid.com/blog/2007/12/03/every-time-you-use-acegi).
 The configuration was just horrible (someone compared it to strangling a dragon with bare hands, though I seem to have lost